voschezang/coding-handbook/collaboration/coaching.md

 Coaching team requires a balance between addressing the team and individual members.

 A common pattern is to focus on the team at the start and the end of projects (iterations), and pay attention to on individual members during the middle of the projects.
 In between projects the team is given the room to to focus.

+**Stance**

+- *Invite* team members to provide feedback and relflection, rather than filling in how they behaved.
+E.g. *"How did you feel after that meeting?"*, rather than *"I noticed that you rushed and ...."*.
+- Align and check assumptions.